OpenFogStack/celestial/docs/time.md

 The downside here is that both hour host and guest must support it.

-On a host side, we have seen that it works with `Amazon Linux 2` and `Ubuntu 18.04 LTS`, but we weren't able to get it to work with Debian.
+On a host side, we have seen that it works with Amazon Linux 2 and Ubuntu 22.04 LTS, but we weren't able to get it to work with Debian.
 There is probably a way to find out if your host supports it, but maybe you just need to try it out.